appwilldev/AWLThemeManager/README.md

 # AWLThemeManager

-AWLThemeManager which uses bundle as the module is a lightweight theme manager for iOS.
+AWLThemeManager is a lightweight theme manager for iOS.

 ## Features